decibling/whitepaper/content/en/docs/overview/platform-introduction.md

 We establish a music player platform in the form of staking into music Pools by using the POS mechanism (Proof of Stake), and as a result, it brings Return to both Listeners and Pool owners.

-In addition, we establish a trading market.
-In specific, an auction market for artist's artworks being trade with Decibling's NFT mechanism.
+In addition, we establish a trading market platform.
+In specific, an auction market for artist's artworks is traded with Decibling's NFT mechanism.